-Whether you go to a local recycle center or a council-provided green bin, it’s never been easier to get household junk processed back into useful raw materials.
+Whether you go to a local recycling centre or a council-provided green bin, it’s never been easier to get household junk processed back into useful raw materials.
+How about making tables out of these materials?

-But that takes energy, and one has ask: “Why spend all that energy when this ‘rubbish’ can surely be turned into something useful?”
+But that takes energy, and one has asked: “Why spend all that energy when this ‘rubbish’ can surely be turned into something useful?”

 These nine big, round, quilt-inspired tables are a product of a commissioned work acquired only during a chance encounter.